You’re probably here because you’ve seen the value of YouTube for other businesses and want to capitalize on it for your own marketing strategy.

 Create custom brand assets

 You may notice that every channel (or most good channels) have a logo and a banner design.
+These designs typically align with the business’s brand identity.

 As an example, Canva uses its logo as its profile picture and has a very bright and fun banner image that explains its mission.